metno/sedr/README.md

 ## What is sedr?

-An experimental validator for OGC EDR APIs using schemathesis.
+An experimental validator for OGC EDR APIs.
 Main focus will be on the Rodeo Profile, which is a subset of the OGC EDR API.

 ## Who is responsible?